Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 ### getAll

-Retrieves the state of calls made during the current session.
+Retrieves the information of all calls made during the current session.

 **Examples**